marcuskuehne/marcuskuehne.github.io/about/index.md

 #Hi, I am marcus kuehne.#
 I have a education as a carpenter and studied communication psychology with the focus on human interaction.
-Now i work as a user experience for [invision] https://www.invision.de/ in the leipzig office.
+Now i work as a user experience for [InVision][invision]. in the leipzig office.
 It's a very great team with challenging tasks and a lot of fun.

 Beside this i go deeper in web development and want to learn more and more how the web works.